Cody Latimer: 2015

-The Denver Broncos finished the season atop the AFC West with a 12-4 record and received a playoff berth.
-On January 17, 2016, Latimer appeared in his first career playoff game and caught two passes for 18-yards as the Broncos defeated the Pittsburgh Steelers 23-16.
-After defeating the New England Patriots, the Denver Broncos went on to face the Panthers in the Super Bowl.
-On February 7, 2016, Latimer appeared in Super Bowl 50 with the Denver Broncos as they defeated the Carolina Panthers by a score of 24–10.
+The Broncos finished the season atop the AFC West with a 12-4 record and received a playoff berth.
+On January 17, 2016, Latimer appeared in his first career playoff game and caught two passes for 18-yards as the Broncos defeated the Pittsburgh Steelers 23–16 in the Divisional Round.
+After defeating the New England Patriots in the AFC Championship, the Broncos went on to face the Panthers in the Super Bowl.
+On February 7, 2016, Latimer appeared in Super Bowl 50 with the Broncos as they defeated the Carolina Panthers by a score of 24–10.

 2016

-He entered training camp in 2016 and competed for the job as the third wide receiver against Jordan Norwood and Bennie Fowler.
+He entered training camp in 2016 and competed for the job as the third wide receiver against Norwood and Bennie Fowler.

 In the 2016 season, with new quarterbacks Trevor Siemian and Paxton Lynch, Latimer played in 12 games with one start recording eight receptions for 76 yards.
 Latimer also had a career-high seven solo tackles on special teams and returned eight kicks for 200-yards.